An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation

 \section{Introduction}

-The evaluation of computer vision algorithms often requires ground truth data.
-The difficulty presented by this is that a gold standard ground truth can be costly to obtain (if possible at all).
-It is therefore commonly assumed that the opinion of one (or more) annotator(s) approximates this gold standard ground truth.
-Nevertheless, annotators rarely agree completely when giving their opinion and this disagreement can be characterised as bias, the tendency of an annotator to prefer one decision over another, and variance, the natural variation that one annotator will have to the next (or themselves at a later date) \cite{Warfield08}.
-This poses a problem when evaluating computer vision algorithms: how does the difference in the annotator's opinion affect an algorithm's evaluation?
+The evaluation of computer vision algorithms often requires ground truth (GT) data.
+The difficulty presented by this is that a gold-standard GT can be costly to obtain (if at all possible).
+For example, determining gold-standard GT in remote sensing experiments would typically require field surveys over large and sometimes remote areas and for medical scans difficulties arise since it would require invasive surgery.
+It is therefore commonly assumed that the opinion of one (or more) annotator(s) approximates this gold-standard GT.
+Nevertheless, annotators rarely agree completely when giving their opinion and this disagreement can be characterised as bias---the tendency of an annotator to prefer one decision over another---and variance---the natural variation that one annotator will have to the next (or themselves at a later date) \cite{Warfield08}.
+This poses a problem when evaluating computer vision algorithms: how does the difference in annotator opinion affect an algorithm's evaluation?